Goals, Objectives, Competencies, Activities, and Assessments

 Welcome

 Utah Valley University Mental Health Services (MHS) welcomes you to our site, and we hope that you will find answers to your questions as you navigate through all of the information we have provided here.
-Please feel free to email our Training Director, Kersten "Tess" Haugse White, Ph.D., at [email protected] or call us at (801) 863-7012 if you have further questions.
+Please feel free to email our Training Director, Kersten "Tess" Haugse White, Ph.D., at [email protected] or call her at (801) 863-7012 if you have further questions.

 The APA Doctoral internship offered at UVU is appropriate for post-practicum, pre-doctoral applicants who are students of graduate psychology programs.
 The student applicant must be post-practicum in training, must be in a program capable of preparing them for licensure as a psychologist, and must be cleared by their program to apply for doctoral internship.
 Students from APA-Accredited programs are preferred.
-The internship is structured to provide interns with 2000 hours of accumulated experience, including 500 direct service hours.
+The internship is structured to provide interns with 2000 hours of accumulated experience, including a minimum of 500 direct service hours.

 The SHS Doctoral Psychology Internship Program is fully accredited by the American Psychological Association (APA).
 For more information, contact the Commission on Accreditation at the Office of Consultation and Accreditation: